 What happens during a breast augmentation procedure?

 You will most likely need a general anaesthetic.
 The surgeon will make a cut alongside the breast then place the implants between the breast tissue and the muscle, or behind the large chest muscle under the breast.

 There are different ways of doing the operation, and they have different effects on your recovery time.

 There are also different types of implants.
 Some women prefer the feel of silicone implants to saline implants.
 Saline implants cause fewer problems than silicone implants if there is any leaking.

-What to expect after breast augmentation
+What should I expect after a breast augmentation?

 You might be in hospital for a few days — read about what to pack.
 You might have tubes to drain blood and other fluid away from your chest — if so, these will be in place for a day or two.